AtlasAnalyticsLab/AtlasAnalyticSite/AtlasAnalyticLabSite/content/team/masters/Sina_Maghsoudlou.md

 weight: 8
 name: Sina Maghsoudlou
 photo: Sina_Maghsoudlou.jpg
-bio: Sina Maghsoudlou is a Master's Student in the Department of Computer Science and Concordia University.
-Sina Maghsoudlou research focus is Digital Pathology and Medicine.
+bio: Sina Maghsoudlou is a Master's Student in the Department of Computer Science at Concordia University.
+Sina also holds an MD degree from Shahid Beheshti University of Medical Sciences in Iran.
+Sina’s passion lies in combining medical and computer science to develop translational research.
 linkedin: https://www.linkedin.com/in/sina-maghsoudlou-b6a248230/
 ---